The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming: Results

-We also examine extreme precipitation, using the 99.9th percentile of daily precipitation at each grid point, following \citeA{OGorman09a,OGorman09b}.
+We also examine extreme precipitation, using the 99.9th percentile of daily precipitation at each grid point, following \cite{OGorman09a,OGorman09b}.
 The zonal mean of this metric is shown in Fig.~\ref{fig:extreme}.
-There are substantial differences in the magnitude of the unperturbed precipitation extremes, with cBottle having the smallest values.
-ACE2's magnitude of $\approx 50 \, \mathrm{mm \, day^{-2}}$ in the tropics is similar to the ERA5 data on which it was trained.
+There are substantial differences in the magnitude of the control precipitation extremes, with cBottle having the smallest values.
+Examining cBottle's hourly output reveals extreme precipitation rates in-line with ERA5, so the low values for daily precipitation extremes appear to result from inadequately representing temporal correlations found in nature's and physical models' precipitation rates.
+ACE2's magnitude of $\approx 50 \, \mathrm{mm \, day^{-1}}$ in the tropics is similar to the ERA5 data on which it was trained.
 The ML models capture the equator-to-pole contrast in the precipitation extremes, though ACE2 has locally suppressed extremes near the equator.